ProGamerGov/captum/captum/optim/README.md

 **Circuits**

-We start off by loading a linear version of the InceptionV1 along with the normal version for rendering.
+We start off by loading a linear version of the InceptionV1 model along with the normal version for rendering.

 ```
 import captum.optim as opt